 If substances are released or used which pose a risk to people and the environment, effective protective measures must be taken.

 Possible hazards, contamination and health hazards due to:

-- · Toxic materials - Irritants (skin, respiratory system) and corrosive substances
+- Carcinogenic, germ-cell-mutagenic and reproduction-toxic substances - Toxic substances - Irritants (skin, respiratory system) and corrosive substances

 What might happen?